-What is Collision Insurance?
+What Is Liability Insurance?

 Collision insurance is similar to liability insurance.
 The critical difference is collision insurance will also cover motorcycle repairs.
 This insurance coverage is only usable when the motorcycle driver causes the accident.
 You will also access this coverage if an outside force that no one could foresee caused the accident.
 A factor outside of the driver’s control is dangerous weather.
 While you can repair your motorcycle with this insurance coverage, drivers will still need to pay the insurance deductible.
 You will also need to work with a certified repair shop the insurance company refers you to.

 What is Comprehensive Insurance?

 This coverage option is similar to collision insurance but covers situations where the motorcycle is damaged, but another vehicle is not involved.
+Some common examples include: